 Use the setEmbeddedCP script to set the classpath when the database engine is used in embedded mode.
-This script adds the derby.jar, derbytools.jar and derbyoptionaltools.jar files to the classpath.
+This script adds the derby.jar and derbytools.jar files to the classpath.

 setNetworkServerCP

 Use the setNetworkServerCP script to set the classpath when you want to start the network server.
 This script adds the derbynet.jar file to the classpath.